Zebra Puzzle: Solution

 Assuming that one person drinks water and one owns a zebra, then it is possible not only to deduce the answers to the two questions, but to figure out a complete solution of who lives where, in what color house, keeping what pet, drinking what drink, and smoking what brand of cigarettes.
 By considering the clues a few at a time, it is possible to slowly build inferences that incrementally complete the puzzle's unique correct solution.
 For example, by clue 10, the Norwegian lives in house #1, and by clue 15, house #2 must be blue.
 The Norwegian's house therefore cannot be blue, nor can it be red, where the Englishman lives (clue 2), or green or ivory, which are next to each other (clue 6).
 It must therefore be yellow, which means the Norwegian also smokes Kools (clue 8).

-The March 25, 1963 issue of Life International contained the following solution, and the names of several hundred solvers from around the world.
+The March 25, 1963, issue of Life International contained the following solution, and the names of several hundred solvers from around the world.

-Alternate solution

-Clue ten mentions the "first" house, without specifying whether it is the house on the extreme left or extreme right if standing in front of them.
-However, selecting either side as the first house does not change the outcome as to who drinks the water and who has the zebra.